LabinotVila/problem-solving-algorithms/README.md

 # MLearning

-Simple Machine Learning algorithms implemented in Scala by not using any 'smart' library.
+Algorithms implemented in Scala.
 Currently this project has a solution for:

 1. NQueens [Backtracking]
 2. TicTacToe [MiniMax algorithm]